DIPLI: Deep Image Prior Lucky Imaging for Blind Astronomical Image Restoration: Introduction

 Deep Learning (DL) has demonstrated remarkable success in a variety of image restoration scenarios~\cite{Thomas_2021_CVPR,ExposureDL,XMMdenoiser,LocalizationWACV}.
 However, most DL models require extensive training data, which is typically unavailable in astrophotography.
 While pretrained models offer a potential solution, the significant domain gap between astronomical and natural images, on which most models are trained, makes them ineffective.
 Consequently, models capable of learning from limited data become necessary.
 One such approach is Deep Image Prior (DIP)~\cite{Ulyanov_2020}, which performs unsupervised optimization on a single image.
 Despite its appeal, DIP is highly sensitive, prone to overfitting, and lacks robustness in real-world conditions.

+Several extensions of DIP have been proposed for multi-frame or video settings.
+Deep Video Prior~\cite{Lei2020} processes temporally ordered sequences by exploiting temporal consistency, while NAS-DIP~\cite{Chen_2020} and ISNAS-DIP~\cite{Arican_2021} search for task-specific architectures.
+These approaches are designed for temporally ordered sequences with smooth inter-frame transitions and have not been evaluated for the unordered, turbulence-degraded frame sets typical of astronomical observation.

-To address the limitations of existing methods, this work introduces a unified framework \textbf{DIPLI} that combines the robustness of Lucky Imaging with the flexibility of Deep Image Prior.
-The proposed model operates effectively with only 7–11 input frames by integrating Back Projection with optical flow estimated by the unsupervised TVNet model ~\cite{Fan2018}.
+To address the limitations of existing methods, this work introduces \textbf{DIPLI}, a unified framework that combines the robustness of Lucky Imaging with the flexibility of Deep Image Prior.
+DIPLI operates on \emph{unordered} frame sets of resolved, high-contrast targets and fuses multi-frame information through a back-projection loss guided by estimated optical flows, without assuming temporal coherence.
+The proposed model operates effectively with only 7–13 input frames by integrating Back Projection with optical flow estimated by the unsupervised TVNet model ~\cite{Fan2018}.
 To reduce overfitting and improve robustness, DIPLI replaces deterministic inference with Monte Carlo averaging using simplified Stochastic Gradient Langevin Dynamics (SGLD) ~\cite{welling2011bayesian} for sampling.
 This hybrid approach bridges classical and learning-based paradigms~\cite{DeepVarTPAMI}, achieving high-quality image reconstruction while minimizing data requirements and sensitivity to noise.

-This work offers the following key contributions: \begin{enumerate} \item The model extends DIP to operate on multiple frames using the Back Projection technique and optical flow estimated by TVNet. \item The approach employs SGLD for sampling in Monte Carlo estimation. \item Comprehensive evaluation includes extensive benchmarking against classical Lucky Imaging, original DIP, and state-of-the-art deep learning models, such as RVRT~\cite{liang2022recurrent} and DiffIR2VR-Zero~\cite{yeh2024diffir2vr}, on both synthetic and real astronomical datasets, using PSNR, SSIM~\cite{Wang2004}, LPIPS~\cite{zhang2018perceptual}, and DISTS~\cite{DISTS} as performance metrics. \item Exhaustive ablation studies the quality of motion compensation, influence of the number of input frames, and SGLD noise strength to assess their impact on reconstruction quality. \end{enumerate}
+This work offers the following key contributions: \begin{enumerate} \item The model extends DIP from single-frame to multi-frame processing using a back-projection loss with optical flow estimated by the unsupervised TVNet model, enabling reconstruction from as few as 7--13 frames. \item SGLD replaces the fragile early stopping heuristic of standard DIP with Monte Carlo averaging, eliminating the need for ground-truth-dependent stopping criteria. \item Comprehensive evaluation benchmarks the framework against the original DIP and state-of-the-art deep learning models (RVRT~\cite{liang2022recurrent} and DiffIR2VR-Zero~\cite{yeh2024diffir2vr}) on synthetic data using four complementary metrics (PSNR, SSIM~\cite{Wang2004}, LPIPS~\cite{zhang2018perceptual}, DISTS~\cite{DISTS}), and provides qualitative comparison on real astronomical data. \item Ablation studies examine the influence of the optical flow method, the number of input frames, and the SGLD noise strength on reconstruction quality. \end{enumerate}

 This paper is organized as follows: Section \ref{sec:related_work} reviews related work in astronomical imaging, classical restoration methods, and neural priors.
 Section \ref{sec:method} details the proposed DIPLI method.
 Section \ref{sec:experiments_discussion} presents experimental results, comparative evaluations, and ablation studies along with exhaustive analysis.
 Finally, section \ref{sec:conclusion} concludes with a summary and potential directions for future research.